James Darren: TV guest star

 He had a role in the TV movie The Lives of Jenny Dolan (1975) and the film The Boss' Son (1978).

-In the early 1980s Darren appeared on Scruples (1981), and One Day at a Time.
+In the early 1980s Darren appeared on Scruples (1981) and One Day at a Time.

 Portrait of a Legend

-In the late 1970s and early 1980s, Darren was the host of Portrait of a Legend, a weekly show in which he would conduct an interview with a popular musician about their career interspersed with classic performance footage of that artist.
+In the late 1970s and early 1980s, Darren was the host of Portrait of a Legend, a weekly show in which he conducted an interview with a popular musician about their career interspersed with classic performance footage of that artist.
 Artists who appeared included Jerry Lee Lewis, Little Richard, Sly Stone, and Herb Alpert.
 The show appeared mostly on PBS.

-TJ Hooker and directing
+T. J. Hooker and directing

-Later Darren had a regular role as Officer III James Corrigan on the television police drama T. J. Hooker from 1983 to 1986.
+From 1983 to 1986 Darren had a regular role as Officer James Corrigan on the television police drama T. J. Hooker.
 "Every career has its hills and valleys", Darren said in 1983.
 "The most important thing is that you are happy with you.
 Not anybody's career, no one that I know of, has always been climbing.
 It always levels out and you want to make sure you have good investments and financial security and bread on the table.
 If projects aren't coming to you, then you seek them out and you try to develop and put projects together."

-He directed some episodes and launched a career as a director, notably of action-based series, including Hunter, The A-Team, Silk Stalkings, Renegade, and Nowhere Man, as well as dramas such as Beverly Hills, 90210 and Melrose Place.
+He directed some episodes and launched a career as a director, notably of action-based series, including Hunter, The A-Team, Silk Stalkings, Renegade, and Nowhere Man as well as dramas such as Beverly Hills, 90210 and Melrose Place.
 He continued to act on such shows as Raven.

 Deep Space Nine

-In 1998, he achieved renewed popularity as a singer through his appearances on Star Trek: Deep Space Nine in the role of holographic crooner and adviser Vic Fontaine.
+In 1998, Darren achieved popularity anew as a singer through his appearances on Star Trek: Deep Space Nine in the role of holographic crooner and adviser Vic Fontaine.
 His role in Deep Space Nine inspired his return to singing.
 Many of his vocal performances on the show were re-recorded for the album This One's from the Heart (1999).
-The album shows Darren, a close friend of Frank Sinatra, comfortably singing in the Sinatra style.
+The album shows Darren, a close friend of Frank Sinatra, singing in the Sinatra style.
 The 2001 follow-up Because of You showed similar inspiration from Tony Bennett.

-Later appearances include Random Acts (2001) and Lucky (2017).
+Darren's later appearances include Random Acts (2001) and Lucky (2017).

-Personal life
+Personal life and death

 In 1955, Darren married Gloria Terlitsky, his sweetheart since 1953.
-Her father opposed their marriage because Terlitsky was Jewish while Darren was Catholic.
-Darren and Terlitsky had son James Jr. ("Jimmy"), and divorced in 1958.
-Jimmy was adopted by Gloria's third husband, and is now known as journalist and TV commentator Jim Moret.
+Her father opposed their marriage because Terlitsky was Jewish while Darren was Roman Catholic.
+Darren and Terlitsky had a son, James Jr. ("Jimmy"), and divorced in 1958.
+Jimmy was adopted by Gloria's third husband and is now known as Jim Moret, a journalist and television commentator.

 Two years after the divorce, Darren married Evy Norlund, Miss Denmark 1958.
-They had two sons, Christian (born c.
-1960) and Anthony (born c.
-1964).
+They had two sons.

+Darren died from congestive heart failure in his sleep, at Cedars-Sinai Medical Center in Los Angeles, on September 2, 2024.
+He was 88.
+In the weeks before his death, Darren was experiencing issues relating to the function of his aortic valve.
+His doctors judged his condition too fragile to undergo surgery and repair it.